-• The RSU Award is governed by this Non-Employee Director Global RSU Award Grant Notice (the "Grant Notice"), and the provisions of the Plan and the Agreement, all of which are made a part of this document.
-Unless otherwise provide in the Plan, this Grant Notice and the Agreement (together, the "RSU Award Agreement") may not be modified, amended or revised except in a writing signed by you and a duly authorized officer of the Company.

-- You have read and are familiar with the provisions of the Plan, the RSU Award Agreement and the Prospectus.
-In the event of any conflict between the provisions in the RSU Award Agreement, or the Prospectus and the terms of the Plan, the terms of the Plan shall control. - If you are subject to the Company's withholding obligations at the time your RSU Award vests or at the time shares are issued in settlement of your vested RSU Award, to the fullest extent permitted under the Plan and applicable law, any withholding taxes that may be applicable to the RSU Award will be satisfied through the sale of a number of the shares issuable in settlement of the RSU Award as determined in accordance with Section 4 of the Agreement and the remittance of the cash proceeds to the Company.
-Under the Agreement, the Company shall make payment from the cash proceeds of this sale directly to the appropriate taxing authorities in an amount equal to the taxes required to be withheld.
-The mandatory sale of shares to cover withholding taxes is imposed by the Company on you in connection with your receipt of this RSU Award. - The RSU Award Agreement sets forth the entire understanding between you and the Company regarding the acquisition of Common Stock and supersedes all prior oral and written agreements, promises and/or representations on that subject with the exception of: (i) other equity awards previously granted to you, and (ii) any written employment agreement, offer letter, severance agreement, written severance plan or policy, or other written agreement between the Company and you in each case that specifies the terms that should govern this RSU Award.
+- The RSU Award is governed by this Global RSU Award Grant Notice (the "Grant Notice"), and the provisions of the Plan and the Agreement, all of which are made a part of this document.
+Unless otherwise provided in the Plan, this Grant Notice and the Agreement (together, the "RSU Award Agreement") may not be modified, amended or revised except in a writing signed by you and a duly authorized officer of the Company. - You have read and are familiar with the provisions of the Plan, the RSU Award Agreement and the Prospectus.
+In the event of any conflict between the provisions in the RSU Award Agreement, or the Prospectus and the terms of the Plan, the terms of the Plan shall control. - To the fullest extent permitted under the Plan and applicable law, withholding taxes applicable to the RSU Award will be satisfied through the sale of a number of the shares issuable in settlement of the RSU Award as determined in accordance with Section 4 of the Agreement and the remittance of the cash proceeds to the Company.
+Under the Agreement, the Company or, if different, your employer shall make payment from the cash proceeds of this sale directly to the appropriate tax or social security authorities in an amount equal to the taxes required to be remitted.
+The mandatory sale of shares to cover withholding taxes is imposed by the Company on you in connection with your receipt of this RSU Award. - The RSU Award Agreement sets forth the entire understanding between you and the Company regarding the acquisition of Common Stock and supersedes all prior oral and written agreements, promises and/or representations on that subject with the exception of: (i) other equity awards previously granted to you, (ii) any written employment agreement, offer letter, severance agreement, written severance plan or policy, or other written agreement between the Company and you in each case that specifies the terms that should govern this RSU Award, and (iii) the Company's Incentive Compensation Recoupment Policy, any clawback policy that the Company is required to adopt pursuant to the listing standards of any national securities exchange or association on which the Company's securities are listed or as is otherwise required by the Dodd-Frank Wall Street Reform and Consumer Protection Act or other Applicable Law, and any clawback policy that the Company otherwise adopts, to the extent applicable and permissible under Applicable Law.